steffenmueller4/steffenmueller4.github.io/_posts/2020-12-31-duplicity-on-raspberry-pi-from-source.md

 While it seems that there is a new Debian/Raspbian package based on Duplicity 0.8.17-1+b1 on the way (as of 2020-12-31), I do not want to wait until the release of the new Debian/Raspbian package.
 I decided to build and install Duplicity series 0.8 with Python 3 and Boto3 on my own.
 The next section is about doing that.

-## Build Duplicity series 0.8 with Python3 and Boto3 from source
+## Build Duplicity series 0.8 with Python 3 and Boto3 from source

 For building and installing Duplicity series 0.8 with Python 3 and Boto3 from source, you can run the following commands (tested on an up-to-date Raspbian Buster on 2020-12-30 - run as root user):
 ```